gr2m/javascript-plugin-architecture-with-typescript-definitions/examples/required-options/README.md

 }
 ```

-With that extension, the same code will have type a type error
+With that extension, the same code will have a type error

 ```ts
 // TS Error: Property 'myRequiredUserOption' is missing in type '{}' but required in type 'Options'